prabhusarath/Lets-Be-Friend-App/README.md

 - Details are stored in MongoDB, All other Friend Details are Shown in an HTML Page., Done using Servlets.
 - Search for Friends in their Friend List has been Implemented.

-Still in Development Phase ..
-Trying to Add Some More Details about Students.
+Development Phase - Trying to Add Some More Information about Students.